mpierre1290/AMZN-Tracking-Web-app/README.md

  JS and CSS Files go in the same folder ( atleast thats how i was doing it, mine was named "static") HTML files go in a folder named "templates"

+ oh and btw this code probably doesnt work as intended atm, saving proper revisions or using git to properly track changes was never done - and the result of this is the current state of the web app lol